CamillaFrank/Opensource-finalproject/README.md

 1. Execute the main script `main.ipynb`.
 2. The script loads the dataset, preprocesses the images, and splits them into training and testing sets.
 3. The Gradient Boosting Classifier is trained on the training set, and predictions are made on the test set.
-4. Optionally, the model-building step can be skipped by using the pre-trained model file "trained_model.joblib."
+4. Optionally, the model-building step can be skipped by using the pre-trained model file "trained_model_hyper.joblib."
 5. The accuracy of the model on the test set is printed.

 ### Copyright and Licensing